When you hold a banquet,

 Email this pageFacebookTwitter | Print Friendly

-Thirty-First Week in Ordinary Time
+Thirty-first Week in Ordinary Time

 On the Thirty-second Sunday in Ordinary Time, Mark’s Gospel has us listen to Jesus contrast a scribe (the professional interpreters of the law in his day) who enjoys honors for himself, with a poor widow who donates to the temple poor box the little she has.
 The woman’s generous heart must have moved him deeply.